 Please submit to the Tanner Humanities Center a two page proposal that outlines the project and the agency involved.
 Projects may, for example, focus on literacy, art and music education, history, health, economic development, and environmental concerns.
 Please attach a proposed budget for your project.
 In addition, include a copy of your curriculum vitae and letters of support from your department chair and the agency in which your project will be sited.

-Submissions for the 2019-2020 academic year are due March 18.
+Submissions for the 2020-2021 academic year TBD.
 For proposal and budget samples, click here.

 Instructor, Gender Studies Program

 In Spring 2019, Professor Kilo Zamora will partner with Planned Parenthood of Utah and the American Civil Liberties Union’s youth leadership and community advocacy training program to build community-engaged internship opportunities.
 This partnership extends Zamora’s work with the University of Utah’s Gender Studies Division’s Gender Justice Scholars program, which aims to recruit, retain, and graduate underserved students.

 Yi’s project, “Photo Storytelling for Latino Immigrant Adolescents” will begin Fall 2017.

 In collaboration with therapists at Community Health Centers, Inc. of Utah (CHC), professor Yi will develop a community-based mental health empowerment program.
 Her project will use Photo Storytelling, a new intervention method, to empower adolescent Latinos to manage and thrive beyond their life challenges and integrate Photo Storytelling into supportive group therapy sessions.

 By sharing their experiences with family members, mental health providers, and the general community through Photo Storytelling, Latino participants will help raise awareness about the mental health needs of their peers.

 As Yi explains, this approach honors the Latino youth’s “lived experiences” and “self-expression” and empowers them to work together to “discover ways to heal and thrive.”